grace-hc-lu/DREiVe/README.md

 Husam Hebaishi (based at KCL) is working on improving several aspects of DREiVe.

 This directory is organized as follows:

-The folder “DREiVe” contains the original source code for DREiVe in Perl There is a manual available (pdf file) for those interested in using DREiVe There is a “Future changes” word document which describes some of the anticipated improvements There is a directory called “Using Current web-based version of DREiVe”, which describes how to use the web-based version together with recommended parameters to use
+The folder “DREiVe” contains the original source code for DREiVe in Perl

+There is a manual available (pdf file) for those interested in using DREiVe

+There is a “Future changes” word document which describes some of the anticipated improvements

 Alona’s original unpublished manuscript is also available as a word document should anybody need to refer to it